rodincode/python/README.md

 # Python Projects
-All Projects in python done till now. includes .ipynb, .py files
+All Projects in python which are done till now,
+* > Includes .ipynb, .py, .csv, .txt files.